AARP Hearing Center

 Caregivers strapped for time to transport their loved ones also have benefited from the convenience.

 “It’s probably the only good thing that came out of COVID, frankly, in terms of improving access because it’s been such a resounding success,” Nicholas Widmyer, director of federal affairs for the National Association of Community Health Centers based in Bethesda, Maryland, said earlier this year.
-“If it were to kind of lapse, that would be a step backwards for a lot of our patients’ ability to access primary care.”
+Unless Congress acts to restore the service retroactively, “that would be a step backwards for a lot of our patients’ ability to access primary care.”

-Telehealth could get lost in debate on other issues
+Telehealth didn’t surface in debate on other issues

-Despite strong bipartisan support for remote patient care in Medicare, whether congressional Republicans and Democrats can reach a government funding agreement in time to extend the COVID-era telehealth flexibilities is uncertain.
+Despite strong bipartisan support for remote patient care in Medicare, congressional Republicans and Democrats were unable to reach a government funding agreement in time to extend the COVID-era telehealth flexibilities.

-If allowed to expire, Medicare would return to its pre-2020 telehealth coverage that allowed the convenience for only certain beneficiaries.
+That means Medicare will return to its pre-2020 telehealth coverage that allowed the convenience for only certain beneficiaries.

 More From AARP